Friday, August 30, 2019

 "But caterpillars" objected Jolena, "don't look anything like moths or butterflies!
 They look like worms with little legs!"

 "That's true," Mandy agreed, "but caterpillars are baby moths or butterflies.
 They change shape when they grow up.
-They both shed their skins several times as they grow.
+They shed their skins several times as they grow.
 Then they go to sleep to change and grow wings."

 "How do they do that?"
 Mariah asked.